dschlenk/opennms-cookbook/README.md

 start with these files present, and the rest of the converge will make the changes we want anyway, so we just overwrite the old file with the `rpmnew` version.

-There is also an attribute named `node['opennms']['allow_downgrade']` which if set to true will let you install an older version of OpenNMS than is currently installed.
-Leave this alone unless you know what you're doing - sometimes yum gets confused with versions when working with snapshot builds and this attribute helps work around that.

 ### Recipes

 * `opennms::default` Installs and configures OpenNMS with the standard configuration modified with any node attribute values changed from their defaults.
-* `opennms::notemplates` Everything default does except minimal templates are used - etc/opennms.conf, etc/opennms.properties and etc/jetty.xml.
+* `opennms::notemplates` Everything default does except minimal templates are used - etc/opennms.conf, etc/opennms.properties and etc/log4j2.xml.
 Use this recipe if you intend to use any of the LWRPs in this cookbook.

+#### Depreceated
+The following recipes are deprecated.
+The preferred method to install these packages is by setting `node[:opennms][:plugin][:nsclient]` and/or `node[:opennms][:plugin][:xml]` to true.
+All these recipes do now is set those attributes at the default level.
 * `opennms::nsclient` installs the optional nsclient data collection plugin and uses the template for etc/nsclient-datacollection-config.xml.
 * `opennms::xml` installs the optional xml data collection plugin and uses the template for etc/xml-datacollection-config.xml.

 ### LWRPs

 As a general rule these LWRPs support a single action: `create` and many of them behave more like `create_if_missing` does in other cookbooks.
 In other words, updating is generally not supported.
-This may change in future releases.
+Exceptions are noted, and this behavior may change in future releases.

 Also, there are example recipes in the cookbook for most every LWRP named `opennms::example_<LWRP_NAME>`.
 Eventually these will become tests.

 The list of implemented LWRPs is as follows:

-### Users, Groups and Roles
+#### Users, Groups and Roles

 * `opennms_user`: add a user.
 Uses the REST API.
 * `opennms_group`: add a group and populate it with users.
 You can even set the default SVG map and duty schedules.